jfowkes/pycutest/README.rst

     $ cd $SIFDECODE/src ; make -f $SIFDECODE/makefiles/$MYARCH test
     $ cd $CUTEST/src ; make -f $CUTEST/makefiles/$MYARCH test

+**Please Note:** *currently PyCUTEst only supports gfortran and uses the default version on your path (as returned by* :code:`gfortran -v` *).
+Please ensure this is the same version that you install CUTEst with above, this should be the case if you select the generic* :code:`GNU gfortran compiler` *as the fortran compiler in the installer above.*

 Installing CUTEst on Mac
 ------------------------
 For simplicity, we recommend installing CUTEst using Homebrew as detailed below (but you can also install CUTEst manually by following the Linux installation instructions above).
-First install the Homebrew package manager:
+First it is important to ensure that you have the latest version of Xcode Command Line Tools installed (or the latest version of Xcode), please ensure this is the case by following `this guide <http://railsapps.github.io/xcode-command-line-tools.html>`__.
+Now install the Homebrew package manager:

  .. code-block:: bash

-    $ cd ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+    $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 Then you can easily install CUTEst: